 What will happen to your embroidery?

-Then from Mar - May 2020 I will collaborate with the Australian South Sea Islanders and the women from Vanuatu Arts and Krafts to design and stitch a centrepiece/s for the quilt.
-To keep an organic feel to the finished work the quilt will be hand pieced and hand quilted during June-July 2020.
-The finished work will be presented to the Museum of Australian Democracy during the celebrations leading up to the 26th Anniversary of the ASSI recognition on 25th August 2020 which is a dream come true!
-This means the whole process will have taken a year to complete, highlighting the slow nature of stitching and the power of the group taking one step - or stitch - at a time, together in the spirit of Yumi Olgeta.
+Helen recently collaborated with ASSIPJ and the Napen Napen Cultural Women/Vanuatu Arts and Krafts to come up with three weaving designs to add wording and cultural symbolism to the quilt.
+In late Feb - March 2021 Helen will run online embroidery and applique workshops to help community members create culturally appropriate motifs or their own designs to be patchworked into the quilt centrepiece around the central weaving.
+To keep an organic feel to the finished work the quilt will be hand pieced and hand quilted during May to June 2021.
+The finished work will be presented to the Museum of Australian Democracy late 2021.
+This means the whole process will have taken two years at least to complete, highlighting the slow nature of stitching and the power of the group taking one step - or stitch - at a time, together in the spirit of Yumi Olgeta.

 Future Craftivism Projects

 Australian South Sea Islanders (Port Jackson) (ASSIPJ) was formed in Sydney NSW with the support of an elder’s council and younger ASSI community leaders in 2010.
 The purpose of ASSIPJ was to build on past and continue the much-needed advocacy work that will eventually see the truth told of a history that is challenging, conflicting and very complex for the descendants of Australia’s Blackbirding trade.